Read This First

 Prompt 1: Tom claims he has a spherical cube of gold in his pocket.
 He produces flakes of gold as evidence for his claim.
 What strength of evidence do those flakes of gold constitute, given Tom’s claim?

-The central claim is this: Therefore, while the gold flakes offer some connection to the material aspect of the claim, they fall short of providing convincing evidence for the shape, uniqueness, or even the very existence of the object.
+In plain terms: Therefore, while the gold flakes offer some connection to the material aspect of the claim, they fall short of providing convincing evidence for the shape, uniqueness, or even the very existence of the object.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Evidence Workshop tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.